Clothing, Textiles and Interior Design Courses

 Techniques of creating a pattern or garment by working in 3-D by draping on a dress form are applied in the execution of original design.

 Integration of the theory, techniques, and art of lighting design; principles, terminology, and equipment used in light distribution systems in the interior environment.
-Two lectures, one laboratory.

 Study of the history of textiles emphasizing the influence of cultural factors.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
-Offered in the spring semester.

 The study of original textile design by handloom weaving, including yarn selection, warp yarn preparation, dressing the loom, interpretation of weave drafts, loom-controlled and finger weaving techniques, and methods of finishing loom projects.
 Hand spinning and dyeing of wool yarns with natural dyes in an outdoor setting are also included.
 These hand-dyed yarns are used in a loomed project.
 For those interested drafting by computer software, working with “Weave It-Pro”- may be included.